chaseruskin/orbit/docs/src/commands/read.md

 identified code snippet.

 A design unit must visible in order for it to return the respective source code.
-When reading a design unit that exists within the local ip, it can be any visibility.
-When reading a design unit that exists outside of the local ip, its visibility must be "public" or "protected".
-Design units that are set to "private" visibility are not allowed to be read outside of their ip.
+When reading a design unit that exists within the local project, it can be any visibility.
+When reading a design unit that exists outside of the local project, its visibility must be "public" or "protected".
+Design units that are set to "private" visibility are not allowed to be read outside of their project.

 Every time this command is called, it attempts to clean the temporary directory where it saves resulting files.
 To keep existing files on the next